OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 chaco z/cloud sandal

-I liked the ChacoGrip outsole, which has the same 3.5mm deep lugs as the Chaco Z 2 Classic, but this comfortable sandal is a bit softer, and from my perspective, more suitable for everyday use and light hiking.
+I especially appreciated the ChacoGrip outsole.
+It features the same 3.5mm deep lugs as the Chaco Z 2 Classic but feels a bit softer.

 Overall, wearing Chacos was fun, so let’s dive into my Chaco Z/Cloud review and see the details.